Karen M. Kapheim

 Thuy-Tien Thai Lindsay, M.S.
 2020; currently a research technician at USDA ARS PIRU

-Karlee Eck, Honors capstone researcher; currently a technician at USDA ARS PIRU
+Karlee Eck, Honors capstone researcher; currently a technician at Cytiva

 Xavier Haemmerle, Honors capstone researcher; currently a technician at USDA ARS PIRU